Table of Contents

 The whole training criteria remains vague without much detail.
 Since the concept is new, no defensive driving courses exist for flying cars.
 Naturally, this can increase the risk of accidents in the air.
 Would the pilot get traffic school for their first violation?
 Would a transportation wreck be labeled in the car crashes category or a mid-air collision?

-According to the National Highway Traffic Safety Administration (NHTSA) the human cost is high.
+According to the National Highway Traffic Safety Administration (NHTSA), human costs are high.
 On average, 102 people were killed in car accidents every day in 2016.
 But there have been countless minor accidents like fender benders daily for decades.
 Although these types of accidents are minor, they can turn out to be catastrophic if the same accident were to happen in the air, crashing down to the earth onto pedestrians and travelers.
 There are many reasons for this.
 But the main reason is gravity.